smaskensrex/smaskensrex.github.io/pinkerton.md

 We work exclusively with select clients and are not currently expanding our roster.

-**Join the Waiting List** to be considered for future opportunities.
+Click to **Join the Waiting List** to be considered for future opportunities.